Austrian Citizenship for Descendants of Holocaust Survivors

 Last September (2019) the Austrian parliament in Vienna announced that it would recognize the descendants of Austrian Holocaust survivors as eligible to receive Austrian citizenship.
 In Israel and all around the world there are thousands of descendants of Austrian Holocaust survivors who are able to receive this citizenship without fear of renouncing another existing citizenship.
 In addition, the family members will enjoy the benefits of the European passport that accompanies the Austrian citizenship.
 Contact us to receive Austrian citizenship by virtue of being a descendant of Holocaust survivors.
 The new law will come into effect in September 2020, however, anyone who is eligible can begin the process of collecting documents and preparing the application right now.

-The law office of Cohen, Decker, Pex & Brosh specializes in matters of immigration, examining eligibility for Austrian citizenship, and acquiring citizenship in North American countries (United States and Canada), Britain, and Europe (Portuguese passport).
+Our law office specializes in matters of immigration, examining eligibility for Austrian citizenship, and acquiring citizenship in North American countries (United States and Canada), Britain, and Europe (Portuguese passport).
 We have a variety of tools at our disposal -experience and professionalism – to assist you in receiving Austrian citizenship in accordance with the new legislation.

 Who Qualifies for Austrian Citizenship as Descendants of Holocaust Survivors?

 The citizenship is intended for the direct descendants of Holocaust survivors, i.e. – children, grandchildren, great-grandchildren.
 It should be clarified that the law is valid even for non-Jews.

 Holocaust survivors, according to the Austrian law, are victims of Nazi persecution.
 This means survivors of extermination camps, those who hid during the war or fled from the Nazis, and so on.